PolyhedraZK/PolyhedraDocs/docs/litepaper/index.md

 ## 4. Building the future of Intelligence

-### POC applications with immediate use-cases include:

 ### 4.1 Finance
 Cryptographically secure systems have the potential to redefine trust in finance.
 Using zkML, we can enhance transparent verification for transactions, secure and private verification of credit scores during loan approvals, and algorithmic trading without revealing confidential data, promoting fairness and compliance simultaneously.

 ### 4.2 Healthcare
 ZKPs have become instrumental in enhancing the security and privacy of AI-powered diagnostics within the healthcare sector.
-By employing techniques akin to those discussed by [Ganescu and Passerat-Palmbach](https://arxiv.org/abs/2402.06414)[28], [Zero-Knowledge Machine Learning (zkML)](https://dl.acm.org/doi/pdf/10.1145/3372297.3417278)[29, 25] ensures that patient data remains confidential while enabling cryptographic verification of diagnostic models, fostering trust in sensitive medical applications.
+By employing techniques akin to those discussed by [Ganescu and Passerat-Palmbach](https://arxiv.org/abs/2402.06414)[<a href="#ref28">28</a>], [Zero-Knowledge Machine Learning (zkML)](https://dl.acm.org/doi/pdf/10.1145/3372297.3417278)[<a href="#ref29">29</a>, <a href="#ref25">25</a>] ensures that patient data remains confidential while enabling cryptographic verification of diagnostic models, fostering trust in sensitive medical applications.

 ### 4.3 Data and Compute Marketplaces
 EXPchain fosters trustless collaboration by enabling secure sharing of computational resources and datasets.
 Developers and organizations can confidently participate in AI innovation, leveraging zkML to verify contributions and outcomes without exposing proprietary assets or sensitive information.